DexxterGWM/DexxterScripts-lua_u/README.md

 ### <div align='center'>📑 Technical Information</div>

 > [!CAUTION]
-> 1. Be aware that this script wasn't tested in some _Roblox executors_
+> 1. Be aware that this script wasn't tested in some _Roblox executors_;
+> 2. This System makes use of _external libraries_.
 <br/>

 ```css